dedis/d-voting/docs/verifiability_doc.md

 ## Introduction

-Verifiability is an important property to allows voters to check their vote has been cast unaltered, and that it has been registered correctly in the electronic ballot box.
+Verifiability is an important property that enables a voters to check their vote has been cast unaltered, and that it has been registered correctly in the electronic ballot box.

-The current d-voting (version num) didn't have this design yet.
-The current encrypted ballot logic is shown as follows:
+The current d-voting [latest commit](https://github.com/dedis/d-voting/commit/39a2d3363dd064a95186b0c31a44dfdea3325002) did not have this design yet.
+The current encrypted ballot logic is as follows:

 ```mermaid
  sequenceDiagram